cpurules/rtdocs-nhse/docs/advanced/map-editor.rst

 a building from the list will load the properties into the fields below (the Building Editor).

 Buildings include actual buildings (resident services, Nook's Cranny, houses, etc.) as well as bridges and inclines.
+For more information on using the Field Item Editor for bridges/inclines, see the next section.

 Building Editor Fields
 -----------------------